The Roman Goddess Diana

 Diana embodies this role as she is the goddess of wild animals.
 As the huntress she becomes the shadow attribute of this stereotype, killing the animals and attacking anyone who tries to take away her dignity.

-This archetype represents the desire to remain sexually pure and uncorrupted, maintaining your energy for other projects .
-It can also symbolize a deep desire to create brand new ideas and methods of working.
+This archetype represents the desire to remain sexually pure and uncorrupt, maintaining your energy for other projects.
+It can also symbolise a deep desire to create brand new ideas and methods of working.

 The shadow virgin, resists her sexuality due to fear and revolution of sex and the loss of innocence it symbolizes.